-Picture a scenario where garbage bags, plastic bottles, and food scraps continuously accumulate in landfills without proper processing.
-Instead of being recycled or composted, these items simply pile up.
-Biodegradable and compostable bags are engineered to decompose into natural components in degradation facilities, but their effectiveness in breaking down in a landfill setting remains uncertain.
+Imagine a scenario where rubbish bags, plastic bottles, and food waste continue to accumulate without proper processing, where these items simply pile up instead of being recycled or composted.
+Biodegradable and compostable bags are designed to decompose into natural components in degradation facilities, but their effectiveness in breaking down in a landfill setting remains uncertain.

 How do Landfills Function?